-New Brunswick is beginning to witness positive economic trends and recent successes that will position the province for further economic growth.
+New Brunswick is witnessing positive economic trends and successes that will position the province for further economic growth.

 - Over the 2011 to 2014 period, the New Brunswick economy shrank by 1.0 per cent.
 By comparison, economic growth reached a decade high in 2015 and has continued to expand since.